Last Updated: June 29, 2024

 Career Earnings and Contracts

-During his professional career Bo earned $6.8 million in baseball salary and $6.1 million in football salary.
-Combined that's the same as around $20 million after adjusting for inflation.
+During his professional career, Bo earned $6.8 million in baseball salary and $6.1 million in football salary.
+Combined, that's the same as around $20 million after adjusting for inflation.

 More importantly, Bo earned tens of millions of dollars from endorsements, most notably from Nike and Gatorade.
 In 1986 Bo was offered $100,000 per year from Nike if he just played baseball.
 They offered $1 million if he ALSO played in the NFL.

 At the peak of his playing career, Bo was operating under a 5-year $7.4 million contract with the Los Angeles Raiders and a one-year $2.4 million deal with the Kansas City Royals while earning $500,000 per year from Pepsi and AT&T (combined), $1 million from Nike and $1 million from Gatorade.
 On a per-year basis in the early 1990s, Bo was earning $6 million from salary and endorsements.
-That's the the same as $11 million today after adjusting for inflation.
+That's the same as $11 million today after adjusting for inflation.

 Nike Deal

 Bo's relationship with Nike was especially notable.
 The now-famous "Bo Knows" commercial series is considered one of the most influential advertising campaigns of all time.
 When the commercials first began airing in 1989, Nike was generating around $40 million per year from cross-trainer shoe sales.
-According to Ad Age, within a year of the campaign's launch, Nike had swallowed up 80% of the global cross trainer market and was generating $400 million per year in revenue.
+According to Ad Age, within a year of the campaign's launch, Nike had swallowed up 80% of the global cross-trainer market and was generating $400 million per year in revenue.

 As you can imagine, Nike was incredibly grateful to Bo for his efforts as an endorser.
 So grateful that the company did two things to honor Bo:

 1) At the Nike corporate campus in Beaverton, Oregon, each building is dedicated to an athlete who had a major impact on the company.
-The three largest buildings on campus are dedicated to Michael Jordan, Serena Williams and Bo Jackson.
-The 60,000 square-foot Bo Jackson Sports and Wellness Center features an elite training facility, basketball court, two-lane indoor track, childcare facilities and much more.
+The three largest buildings on campus are dedicated to Michael Jordan, Serena Williams, and Bo Jackson.
+The 60,000-square-foot Bo Jackson Sports and Wellness Center features an elite training facility, basketball court, two-lane indoor track, childcare facilities, and much more.

 Early Life